A place for everything, and everything in its place.

 - Does it have sentimental value that causes me to love it?

 - DO NOT let the price of the item factor into your decision.
-The money has already be spent and cannot be obtained again.
+The money has already been spent and cannot be obtained again.
 We know that brand new mixer was expensive, but if you haven’t taken it out of its package don’t hesitate to give it to a friend or sell it.

 - DO NOT bite off more than you can chew.
 You will NOT be able to clean your entire house in one day.
 After multiple hours, you will feel too tired and perform at an inefficient pace.